Novant8/svt-web-demonstrator/README.md

 ```
 svt-project/
 │
+├── exploit         -- Contains scripts and extra material used for various exploits.
+|
 ├── secure/         -- Contains the fixed version of the application, where the exploits listed below should not work.
 │   ├── client/     -- Front-end managed by React, contains all application components plus the api.js file to contact the back-end
 │   ├── httpsCert/  -- Contains the self signed certificate and the private key associated with the certificate